demichelislab/prodeTool/README.md

 outputNICE
 ```
 ### NIE and NICE scores with Confidence Interval on weighted networks
-When running the function `runProdeCI()`, by introducing edge weights as within `getProdeInput()`,
+When running the function `runProdeCI()`, by introducing edge weights as a numeric vector
-is now possible to run PRODE on weighted interactions.
-The function is a wrapper
+within `getProdeInput()`, is now possible to run PRODE on weighted interactions.
-around `runPRODE()` and runs multiple times, each time refining the input edge
+The function is a wrapper around `runPRODE()` and runs multiple times, each time refining the input edge
 list by removing increasing number of interactions with lower weights.
 The output
 NIE and NICE scores will result as the average across these iterations and the
 together with reported confidence interval estimates `CI_lower` and `CI_higher`,